Roughly twelve hours of bus ride from Manila, that’s how far Sagada is. But is it worth a long journey? Read the blog and find out.

 SAGADA SAMPLE ITINERARY

-Here is a sample itinerary for Sagada good for 3 days and 2 nights which assumes a party of two and will set back a budget of P4,500.00+ per person, excluding expenses for accommodation, souvenir and other incidentals.
+In getting around the top tourist spots in Sagada, one can go on a DIY or an arranged tour package.
+The late is preferred by travelers who are in a shoestring budget.
+Here is a sample DIY itinerary for Sagada good for 3 days and 2 nights which assumes a party of two and will set back a budget of P4,800.00+ per person, excluding expenses for accommodation, souvenir and other incidentals.

 |Arrive in Banaue||6:00AM||P490|